-The method Linear Interpolation inserts missing absolute time values according to the number of time points that lie between the previous and the next time point with an absolute time value..
+The method Linear Interpolation inserts missing absolute time values according to the number of time points that lie between the previous and the next time point with an absolute time value.
 In the example above time point 2 receives the value 1.0 + (4.0 – 1.0)/2 = 2.5:

 The method Character Count Interpolation, on the other hand, inserts missing absolute time values according to the symbols in the events in question.
 Events with longer descriptions are assigned to intervals of a longer duration.